 Using sites like Upwork and People Per Hour, you can find individuals from all other the world in all kinds of freelancing and remote worker industries.
 The process is somewhat different on each platform, but you’ll always get the chance to communicate with the workers before hiring them.
 There’s also a review and rating system on most platforms that you can follow to make sure that you really are choosing the most reputable remote worker.

 Alternatively, you could hire a remote working company using review websites such as Top Canadian Writers to help you find the best.
 These companies operate alongside remote workers, and you’ll get the guarantee of a good service.
 If you don’t want to spend a lot of time trying to pick out the most reputable remote worker from the lot, a marketplace like FreeeUp is your best bet.

-After you’ve posted your job application, you should start to see replies and applications coming in within a matter of minutes if you’re posting on a freelancer website.
+After you’ve posted your application, you should start to see replies and applications coming in within a matter of minutes if you’re posting on a freelancer website.
 Please also be aware that many freelancer websites won’t allow you talk outside of their messaging features.
 For example, using Skype and it can have your account suspended.

-Make sure, even when you’ve recruited your candidate, you maintain contact where possible.
+Make sure, even when you’ve recruited a candidate, you maintain contact where possible.
 For example, when you sign onto your computer for the first time that day, just say hello and ask if they’re okay.
 This helps to create a positive relationship and a productive environment where everybody is happy.

-By creating a happy and positive work environment, your workers will be far more productive and happy to work for you.
+By creating a happy and positive work environment, workers will be far more productive and happy to work for you.
 This, in turn, creates a positive and trustworthy relationship that’s built to last.